nephantes/dolphinnext-tutorial/README.md

 --------

 DolphinNext can be run standalone using a docker container.
 First docker image need to be build unless you want to use prebuild from dockerhub.
 So, any change in the Dockerfile requires to build the image.
-But in this tutorial we will pull it and start the container.
+But in this tutorial, we will pull it and start the container.
 *Note: If you don't have docker installed, please go to http://dolphinnext.umassmed.edu and let us know about it (biocore@umassmed.edu).
 We will set an account for you.

 Pull the docker image